 Mike Rose, Chief Financial Officer, coordinates the finance and administration services for HLS.
 Mr. Rose has a Bachelor’s Degree in Accounting with over 34 years of accounting experience, including over over 22 years of direct Job Corps financial and operations experience.
 He is involved in all phases of Job Corps Finance and Administration at the corporate and center operations level to include cost analysis, budgeting, forecasting, strategic planning, vouchering, 2110 submission and analysis, and financial preparation/review.
 He is responsible for working with the center staff to achieve goals; verifying center compliance with Federal Acquisition Regulations; ensuring that centers are in compliance with the PRH, WIOA and the Department of Labor’s policies and procedures including acquisition, accountability and control, physical inventory and reconciliation, utilization, maintenance and disposal of personal property.

-Ann Towles, Corporate Manager, Safety and Administration-Ms. Towles has more than 28 years of experience, which includes working as a Safety and Security Director in the Job Corps Program, and experience as a Safety Engineer, a Safety and Health Manager, and a Safety Consultant.
-As HLS’ Safety and Administration Manager, Ann provides technical support to center staff in the areas of Facilities Standards, Food Services, Property, Safety, Security and Wellness.
+Jerry Clevenger, Corporate Manager, Administration-Mr. Clevenger has more than 13 years of experience in the Job Corps program, which includes working as Finance and Administration Director at the Gadsden Job Corps Center, in Gadsden, Alabama and the Phoenix Job Corps Center, in Phoenix, Arizona.
+As HLS’ Administration Manager, Jerry provides technical support to center staff in the areas of Finance and Administration, Purchasing, Facilities Standards, Food Services, Property, Safety, Security and Wellness, Student Records and IT .
 Develops corporate safety and health programs and objectives and coordinates safety training programs.
-Monitors safety and health regulations and provides technical support to ensure compliance with federal, state and local safety and health regulations.
-In her role as Manager, Safety and Administration, Ann also provides guidance and direction to staff to ensure all employees are properly trained in compliance with all company specific requirements as well as all safety-related regulatory requirements, including state safety standards, and OSHA standards and develops and provides technical and administrative direction on all safety policies and programs to meet corporate and DOL Safety objectives.
-Ms. Towles is recognized as an Authorized Instructor for OSHA Outreach Construction Programs, an Authorized Instructor for OSHA Outreach General Industry Program, a NCCER Master Trainer, a NCCER Construction Site Safety Master and is certified as a ServSafe Food Protection Manager.
-She possesses a Master’s Degree in Occupational Safety Management from Indiana state University and a Bachelor’s Degree in Industrial Safety and Security from Eastern Kentucky University.
+He also monitors safety and health regulations and provides technical support to ensure compliance with federal, state and local safety and health regulations.
+In his role as Manager, Administration, Jerry also provides guidance and direction to staff to ensure all employees are properly trained in compliance with all company specific requirements as well as all safety-related regulatory requirements, including state safety standards, and OSHA standards and develops and provides technical and administrative direction on all safety policies and programs to meet corporate and DOL Safety objectives.
+Mr. Clevenger possesses a Bachelor’s degree in Business.

 Brad McCormick, Center Director (Fred G. Acosta Job Corps Center)-Mr. McCormick has over 10 years of experience in Job Corps.
 In his many roles as a Job Corps professional, he has worked as Director of Administration, Director of Career Readiness, and Career Development Services Director.
 His achievements are numerous.
 He is an experienced, educated professional with expert knowledge of all levels of Job Corps operations: career technical training, academic management, community relations, budget development, fiscal management and control, financial development, program development and operations, volunteer leadership development, strategic planning, personnel administration, staff development, and risk management.

-Human Learning Systems, LLC, also receives guidance and support from a 12 member Advisory Committee, representing various sectors (i.e., education, finance, workforce development, employers, government, etc.) that are crucial to advancing the growth and relevance of the company’s core mission.
+Human Learning Systems also receives guidance and support from a 12 member Advisory Committee, representing various sectors (i.e., education, finance, workforce development, employers, government, etc.) that are crucial to advancing the growth and relevance of the company’s core mission.